K-Progr/JavaFX-solar-system/README.md

 changed.
 A `Planet` class holding the circle, image, transition and flag, with a `Planet[]`, would collapse it into loops.

-It also produced two bugs the compiler couldn't catch: one planet loading another's image, and seven animations configuring the wrong transition object.
-Both copy-paste-and-rename failures — the failure mode that having eight of everything invites.

 ## Assets

-Planet textures and sound effects were generated procedurally for this project.
+Planet textures and sound effects were generated procedurally (By Opus 5) for this project.